-It is a pleasure to welcome you to the Jefferson InterProfessional Education Center (formerly known as the JCIPE), established in 2007.
+It is a pleasure to welcome you to the Jefferson Center for InterProfessional Education (formerly known as the JCIPE), established in 2007.
 The Center is dedicated to improving patient care through implementing and evaluating patient-centered, interprofessional education throughout the Thomas Jefferson University curriculum.
 This includes preclinical/didactic education, clinical simulation, and clinical education within highly effective team-care settings working with our outpatient practices, Thomas Jefferson University Hospital, affiliates and community partners.
 The Center serves as a coordinating body to facilitate the development and expansion of interprofessional education, faculty development, and evaluation across Thomas Jefferson University.

 The Institute of Medicine (IOM) put forth their vision statement for health professions education in 2003:i